CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 ---
 **Project Artifacts**:

-The "CardioGoodFitness" dataset is a CSV file (.csv) of the raw data of the specific project that the team used for a deeper dive.
+The "CardioGoodFitness" dataset and "steps" are CSV files (.csv) of the raw data of the specific project and comparion project that the team used for a deeper dive.
-The Jupyter Notebook (.ipynb) contains the data analysis of the Cardio Good Fitness Case Study.
+The Jupyter Notebooks (.ipynb) contain the data analysis of the Cardio Good Fitness Case Study and Cardio Case Study.

-The Excel document (.xlsx) is the working file of the team members' analysis of the selected projects.
+The Excel document (.xlsx) is the working file of the team's analysis of the selected projects.
-The PowerPoint document (.pptx) is the summary and visual of the team members' project.
+The PowerPoint document (.pptx) is the summary and visual of the team's project.

 The Questions file (.txt) is specific to the "CardioGoodFitness" dataset and "Cardio" deep dive.